johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - **KPI Cards:**

   - **Summary KPIs:** Cards at the top display overall averages or totals for metrics like "Avg.
 Conversion Rate," "Total Sales," and "Avg.
 Clicks."
-  - **Period-over-Period Comparison KPIs:** If enough data points exist for the selected time granularity, this section shows key metrics (Total Sales, Total Orders, Conversion Rate, ACoS, RoAS) for the most recent period compared to the previous one.
+  - **Period-over-Period Comparison KPIs:** This section shows key metrics (Total Sales, Total Orders, Conversion Rate, ACoS, RoAS) for the most recent period compared to the previous one.
 Changes are indicated with icons (up/down arrows) and percentage differences.

 - **Charts:**